How Betterment’s Climate Impact Portfolio Was Born

 At a systemic level, divestment and engagement are complementary—the stick for companies core to the problem, and the carrot for those who may be part of the solution.
 Each message has value, and your investments can express both.
 However, for these messages to actually reach their intended recipients, how you implement these investing strategies becomes important.

 A globally diversified portfolio calls for exposure to thousands of individual stocks and bonds.
-Buying index funds, rather than the individual securities directly, is not only the cheapest and simplest way to get this exposure.
+Buying index funds, rather than the individual securities directly, is not only a cheaper and simpler way to get this exposure.
 For most climate-conscious individual investors, it’s also by far the most effective path to have their dollars contribute to the systemic change they want to see.

 A detour into some general investing plumbing may help to appreciate why.